GridPlus/safecard-cli/README.md

 #### Account Keys (Electrum)

 You can also export individual (i.e. "account") private keys for import into Electrum.
 By specifying Electrum import, `safecard-cli` will prefix the keys as needed.
-Using the `--electrum true` also sets `--wif true`, as Electrum only allows import of [WIF](https://en.bitcoin.it/wiki/Wallet_import_format) formatted private keys.
+Using the `--electrum` also sets `--wif`, as Electrum only allows import of [WIF](https://en.bitcoin.it/wiki/Wallet_import_format) formatted private keys.

 > Note: Electrum sometimes imports keys out of order and we don't really know why, but it doesn't affect use.

 ```
-safecard-cli exportPriv --num-keys 20 --electrum true
+safecard-cli exportPriv --num-keys 20 --electrum
 ```

 ![Electrum keys import part 1](./images/electrum-keys-1.png)